 Foundations of Principal Supervision is a year-long blended learning program that builds the culturally responsive leadership skills of new and experienced district leaders who supervise and support principals.
 When you join this program, you join a community of 108 principal supervisors working across 36 districts in 21 states, who collectively reach close to 1,900 principals and more than 2.2 million students.

-Specific outcomes of Foundations of Principal Supervision include:
+Participants in Foundations of Principal Supervision will:

 - Reflect on the history of racial inequity in American education and develop a personal “why” for their work as principal supervisors in dismantling inequities faced by students.

 - Develop an understanding of what culturally responsive and equitable practice looks like at the classroom, school, and district levels.

 - Analyze and interpret data across a network of schools with specific attention to the diverse cultural and learning needs of students.

 - Leverage a coaching approach and communities of practice to grow a network of principals as culturally responsive instructional leaders and capacity builders of school staff.

 - Develop a strategic support plan aligned to a culturally responsive theory of change that advances equity and drives continuous improvement for a network of schools.

 The program is comprised of the following learning components: